TheAcharya/ProductionData-Website/docs/User Guide/roles.md

 - **Video** — lists video roles from the loaded project.
 - **Audio** — lists audio roles from the loaded project.

 Use `Enable All` or `Disable All` for the selected tab.
-Disabled roles are omitted from the export.
+Disabled roles are omitted from Role Inventory and from other role-bearing sheets in the same export:

+- Selected Roles Inventory (and each per-role inventory tab)
+- Markers
+- Keywords
+- Titles & Generators
+- Video & Audio Effects
+- Speed Change Effects
+- Summary

+`Transitions`, `Non-Standard Effects & Templates`, and `Media Summary` are not filtered by disabled roles.

+!!!info Info
+Disable a role when you want matching Role ▸ Subrole rows dropped from those sheets — not from Role Inventory alone.
+Empty Role ▸ Subrole fields are left as they are.
+!!!

 ## Automatic and Manual Mode